-If you hire an ICS Sweep, you can be confident that you will receive a professional, courteous and conscientious service from a rigorously trained person, with the back-up of a professional body.
+If you hire an ICS Sweep, you can be confident that you will receive a professional, courteous and conscientious service from a trained person, with the back-up of a professional body.

-Our Sweeps can call upon the support of an internationally recognised trade association, and by selecting one of our members you can rest assure your home or business chimney will work efficiently, while lowering the risk of fire.
+Our Sweeps can call upon the support of an internationally recognised trade association, and by selecting one of our members you can rest assure your home or business flue will work efficiently, while lowering the risk of fire.
 When an ICS member has swept and smoke draw tested your chimney you will be issued with a Chimney Sweeping Certificate, which is a necessary compliance for your house insurance.

 Our membership extends throughout the UK, Ireland and Europe.
 All of our members have Public Liability Insurance and can provide references, upon request.
 Customers wishing to locate a chimney sweep in their local area can be confident that we are experts in our profession, providing an excellent standard of service.